Burr Oak State Park Backpack Trail

 The lake and its fishing, along with many other improvements including a beautiful timber-framed lodge, cottages, developed campgrounds and picnicking, make Burr Oak a popular destination for many non-backpacking Ohioans.
 Fall colors are spectacular here, displaying a palette of deep reds, brilliant yellows and burnt oranges.

 Because the trail lies almost entirely within the confines of Burr Oak State Park, the exception being a segment near the USACE maintained Tom Jenkins Dam, expect to visit many state park improvements along the way in the form of boat docks, campgrounds and more.
 Most of these improvements are separated by sections of wooded trail many miles in length.
 In fact, you may find the spacing of these improvements convenient and use them for planned rest stops or water refueling stations (seasonal).
-You will be forced to stop at one of them in order to camp, as state park rules dictate.
+You will most likely use at least at one of them in order to camp, as state park rules dictate.
+More on camping below.

 The main backpack trail is blazed with yellow, and for nearly half the distance along the south and east side of the lake, is blazed with blue as well, indicating a shared route with the Buckeye Trail.
 The North Country Trail and the American Discovery Trail follow the same route the Buckeye Trail follows through the park.
 A few shorter state park trails and a horse trail or two also share the main path for short distances, so expect to see blazes of other colors as well, mainly white and red.
 Some sections of the Backpack Trail are named, probably for the benefit of park visitors and day hikers.
 You’ll see these names on some signage.